Box-Tools/BoxKit/paper/paper.md

 and merging block-structured AMR datasets into contiguous arrays (right). \label{fig:performance}](../media/performance.png)

-Figure \autoref{fig:performance} provides results of performance tests performed on a single 22 core node on Summit [@summit] for two basic operations:
+\autoref{fig:performance} provides results of performance tests performed on a single 22 core node on Summit [@summit] for two basic operations:
 (1) Calculation of temporal mean of heat flux in Flash-X boiling simulations
 $q(x,y,z,t)$, and (2) A block merger operations to convert AMR data into contiguous